Critics have called William Brice’s art profoundly personal. I consider their observation to be the wellspring of his art’s power and uniqueness.

 From: Brice MoCA Walkthrough/WilliamBrice.org/Library/Videos

 My father was engaged in the practice of art for seventy-five years.
-As the story goes, his fascination became manifest when in New York at age 14 he asked his mother whether he could take art lessons.
-She introduced him to the noted American artist Henry Botkin, who had lived and painted in Paris from 1926 to 1933.
+As the story goes, his fascination became manifest when in New York at age 13 he asked his mother whether he could take art lessons.
+She introduced him to the noted American artist Henry Botkin, who had been involved in the School of Paris from 1926 to 1933.
 Under Botkin’s tutelage, my father received drawing and painting lessons and visited New York galleries and museum exhibitions weekly.
 Then, as my father has commented, “By the time I was 16 I knew [art] was to be my life.
 And I’ve never changed my mind or even had reason to question that.”
 I am quite sure that my father painted and/or drew nearly every day for the rest of life and until the day of his death.

 Beyond personal expression, art was a way of life, a way of thinking, a way of contemplating his perceptions and experiences of life, and a way to connect with people whether they were his mentor, Henry Botkin, his students, curators, or fellow artists.
 He frequented exhibitions with artist friends and colleagues, one of whom tells of how their personal conversations in front of works would often draw an eavesdropper or two, who casually leaned in to hear their quiet if lively exchanges.
 Soon, a crowd would gather, listening with rapt attention to their conversations that were uniquely insightful, spirited, and often amusing, but never judgmental.
 Many including myself remember going to exhibitions with my father as one of life’s great thrills.